 Similar to sumps, sediment basins collect runoff water from the trail and allow it to drop its load of sediment before flowing out over the spillway.
 The difference between a sediment basin and a sump is that a sump generally has no outlet.
-Sediment basins are usually used in the vicinity of streams to reduce sedimentation and hinder the direct connectivity of water from the toms of the basins can be lined with rock, but this can hinder the maintenance task of periodically removing the deposited sediment.
+Sediment basins are usually used in the vicinity of streams to reduce sedimentation and hinder the direct connectivity of water from the basin has some form of hardening.
+The entrance can be lined with cobble rock to dissipate the water energy.
+The back and side edges are usually an earthen berm lined with cobble rock.
+Sometimes the berm is reinforced with geotextile under the rock.
+The outlet or spillway is slightly lower than the rest of the berm and it is usually rock lined as well.
+The bottoms of the basins can be lined with rock, but this can hinder the maintenance task of periodically removing the deposited sediment.
 Sediment basins will fill up with debris and sediment and require routine inspection and maintenance.